 And in response to commenter suggesting putting Java-in-browser out of misery, the last 'patch' was designed to do just that.
 The only way to decently run an applet is to have it signed by expensive code signing certs.

-CES: IN WIN Displays Costly but Beautiful Computer Cases (Video)
+top CES: IN WIN Displays Costly but Beautiful Computer Cases (Video)

 This post is horrendous.
 Apart from plugging in several links that fail any notability test, the case is not notable either as there are much cooler and much more expensive cases around, the video is cropped to oblivion and player controls don't fit in the video frame either.
 If only I could fathom why did I waste another minute on commenting???

-Ubuntu Phone OS Unveiled
+top Ubuntu Phone OS Unveiled

 Copying other people's ideas is not necessarily a bad thing.
 Claiming the ideas as your own, without crediting the sources is

-So, how about crediting the ideas to the right people?
+So, how about crediting the ideas to

-Is Safe, Green Thorium Power Finally Ready For Prime Time?
+top Is Safe, Green Thorium Power Finally Ready For Prime Time?